synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Earlier I mentioned that those tuples would be used for **table lookup**.
 This is why the code returns high_range[i], not just i.

-If the above loop did not find a match (none of the HIGH RANGE settings were “OK”), then the loop below runs, checking all 16 possible LOW range thresholds.
+If the above loop did not find a match (none of the HIGH RANGE settings were "OK"), then the loop below runs, checking all 16 possible LOW range thresholds.

 ```python
     i = 16